lylakirati/automatic-differentiation/docs/milestone1.md

 ## Introduction

-Automatic Differentiation (AD) is to solve for the derivative of a function at a given point of estimate.
+Automatic Differentiation (AD) is to solve for the derivative of a function at a given point of estimate by evaluating the chain rule step by step.
 It utilizes the concept of dual number to achieve an accuracy better than numeric differentiation.
 It is also more efficient than symbolic differentiation.

 Differentiation, the process of finding a derivative, is one of the most fundamental operations in mathematics.
 It measures the rate of change of a function with respect to a variable.
 Computational techniques of calculating differentiations have broad applications in many fileds including science and engineering which used in finding a numerical solution of ordinary differential equations, optimization and solution of linear systems.
 Besides, they also have many real-life applications, like edge detection in image processing and safety tests of cars.